KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

 Main menu
 -------------

-Knowage Menu gives you access to documents, data and all the functionalities that you are allowed to use.
-By default the menu button is at the left bottom corner of the home page: clik it to open the menu, as shown in :numref:`homepage`.

-Knowage main menu consists in a set of icons associated with basic features.
-It is divided in two submenus: the general menu, which is collapsed, and the BI functionalities menu.
-In :numref:`menucompgene` and :numref:`menucompbi` the corresponding elements are summed up .

-It is important to underline that not all the components of the menu are mandatory, but they may be configured by the administrator according to user’s needs.

 .. _homepage:
 .. figure:: media/image7.png

     Home page

-.. _menucompgene:
+The menu gives you access to documents, data and all the functionalities that you are allowed to use.
+By default the menu button is at the left bottom corner of the home page: clik it to open the menu.

+Main menu consists in a set of icons associated with basic features.
+It is divided in two submenus: the general menu, which is collapsed, and the BI functionalities menu.
+It is important to underline that not all the components of the menu are mandatory, but they may be configured by the administrator according to user’s needs.

 .. table:: Menu components - General menu
    :widths: auto